meefen/ci-stats-camp/chapter1.md

 success_msg("Good job!
 Head over to the next exercise")
 ```

---- type:NormalExercise lang:r xp:50 key:bef890a771
+--- type:NormalExercise lang:r xp:100
-## Now, it's time for some math
+## Correlation Coefficient

 Check out how Pearson's correlation coefficient, `r` is calcuated in this [page](http://cnx.org/contents/XgdE-Z55@40.9:XEKQgmhr@12/Correlation-Coefficient-and-Co)

 Now, we are going to calculate `r` in R, again, with a line of code.
+The `cor` value is what you are interested.

 *** =instructions
 - Using the same dataset we just plotted, type in the following line in the R console: `cor.test(data$years, data$outcomes)`